sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/introduction.md

 When powering the computer on, the SidecarTridge TOS emulator is already active and ready to provide the necessary ROM signals to the Atari ST. The computer boots as usual, unaware that the ROM chips have been replaced with the emulator.
 There is no need to modify the Atari ST hardware or perform any additional steps to enable the emulator.

 SWITCHER.TOS is a user-friendly software provided for managing the ROMs.
-Users can select the desired TOS version or custom ROM from the Atari ST itself, making the process of switching ROMs as simple as launching a program, selecting the TOS, and rebooting the system.
+Users can select the desired TOS version or custom ROM from the Atari ST itself, making the process of uploading ROMs using the host computer, switching ROMs as simple as launching a program, selecting the TOS, and rebooting the system.

 ### Developing and Testing Custom ROMs